 HRWC and a team of researchers and public health managers studied a new method for detecting failed septic systems to reduce pollutants entering the Huron River and yield a cost-effective approach for county health departments to monitor and rectify problem septic systems.

 The 3-year study tested the use of color, infrared and thermal aerial photography to predict the functional status of septic systems.
 The intent was to use the information to help homeowners correct failing septic systems (or extend the life of those functioning well) by providing specific recommendations and information on proper operation and maintenance.

 Pollutants from failing septic systems — pathogens and phosphorus — play a role in the health of the Huron River and its tributary streams located in rural areas.
 In fact, one of the more perplexing questions about water pollution in this river has been “how much of a problem are failing septics?”
 Preliminary work by HRWC and others shows that, potentially, the highest concentrations of phosphorus entering the middle Huron (where a TMDL mandates phosphorus reduction) are from failing septic systems.

 Septic systems are essential to rural living.
 Communities have standards for their design, construction, and, increasingly, maintenance.
 Yet, even with those standards, septic systems can fail.
 When a septic system fails, the polluted water it releases can pose a human health risk, an expensive repair and a water quality problem for groundwater, streams and lakes.

-The consultants’ report describing the methodology employed is now available for download.
+Report describing the methodology employed available HERE (pdf).

 Contact Project Manager Elizabeth Riggs for more information.